 That's why we're using the Fing mobile app here.
 When you have a moment of access to a target, or when you're given a Wi-Fi password unexpectedly, it can be trivial to gain access to many devices on a network with only a smartphone.

-Politely ask for the Wi-Fi password of the network you're wanting to scan.
+Politely ask for the Wi-Fi password of the network you want to scan.
 It's rare nowadays for someone not to give you this information.
 Once you have it, connect to the network on your smartphone, then launch the Fing app you just installed.

 Fing can't scan a network it hasn't joined.
 For recon on networks you don't have the password to, check out our article on Wardriving.